learn-co-curriculum/react-hooks-components-basics/README.md

 ## Conclusion

 We just introduced simplified, bare bones, React components.
 They are used to house modularized front end code.
-In our example, which is often the case, they contain information on how a portion of our application should be turned into HTML.
+In our example — as is often the case — they contain information on how a portion of our application should be turned into HTML.